 Moro has long been one of London foodie's favourite restaurants - think of this as Sam and Sam Clark's sibling tapas bar to the original - serving up super small plates with ice-cold glasses of fino.

 Back in 1997 when Moro first opened, Exmouth Market was still a scruffy Clerkenwell street and this restaurant with its implausibly good looking bar staff and open kitchen was the second most exciting thing to happen to the area food-wise since The Eagle threw open its doors.
 Run by the marvellously-monikered Sam and Sam Clark, it's still turning out great food in a room that's packed every day of the week.

 Want to be looked after to within an inch of your life?
 Well, this is the restaurant you come to.
 Properly old-school French, Otto's has carved out a niche for itself because of a serious bit of kit called the duck press and its fans are legion.

-Fergus Henderson's renowned restaurant is many critcs' favourite in London.
+Fergus Henderson's renowned restaurant, which just turned 25, is many critics' favourite in London.
 Its focus on "nose to tail" eating makes it a must visit for anyone looking for the very best in modern British cooking.